jcc10/pride-rights-are-human-rights/taglist.md

 TODO: figure out the word I'm actually thinking of.
 Not Op-Ed, Not Narrative, Not Dialogue.

 This is for items that aren't directly a right but is relevant to the more general Pride-Rights explainer.
+It's meant to mostly be anecdotal or theoretical examples to explain why proposals or statements are so stupid they make people mad.